 You know how it goes, and if you don’t, you soon will.
 That’s not a threat, it’s just a fact.

 When June’s friend/nemesis, the very successful Sadie MacTavish, invites June and their two other old friends to the MacTavish McMansion for the weekend to reconnect and celebrate the upcoming birth of Sadie’s niece or nephew, June is hesitant to go because Sadie always makes her feel like shit.
 She has everything June has always wanted – the successful writing career and her one true love from college.
-But all of that is forgotten when Sadie goes missing, blood all over her house and the guests left with no memory after maybe being drugged.
+But the negative feels become secondary when Sadie goes missing, blood all over her house and the guests left with no memory after maybe being drugged.

 It’s a tale as old as time.
 I mean, you’ve been to a baby shower where someone dies, right?

 This is a classic locked-room mystery with only a few suspects and lots of twisty moments to keep you entertained, even if you guess the conclusion before you get there.
-And even though June and Guests do a bunch of stupid shit after Sadie goes missing that you know they know they shouldn’t do – “let’s clean up and lie about everything!” – it was still engaging.
+Despite June and Guests doing a bunch of stupid shit after Sadie goes missing that you know they know they shouldn’t do – “let’s clean up and lie about everything!” – it was still engaging.